 On 28 September, a 7.5 magnitude earthquake struck Central Sulawesi, Indonesia, resulting in 1.5 metre tsunami waves that caused widespread damage and destruction to the areas of Palu and Donggala.

 On 4 October, Indonesian authorities estimated 2.4 million people were affected.
-The ASEAN Coordinating Centre for Humanitarian Assistance estimates that some 191,000 people are in need of immediate humanitarian assistance.
+The ASEAN Coordinating Centre for Humanitarian Assistance estimated that some 191,000 people were in need of immediate humanitarian assistance.

-As of 15 October, the death toll from the earthquake and tsunami stands at more than 2,000 people, with over 2,500 severely injured and more than 80,000 people displaced from their homes.
-The official death toll is expected to rise with unconfirmed reports that more than 5,000 people are still unaccounted for.
+As of 22 October, the death toll from the earthquake and tsunami stood at more than 2,000 people, with over 4,600 severely injured and at least 210,000 people displaced from their homes.
+There is a possibility the death toll will further increase.
 The damage to homes, buildings and critical infrastructure is widespread, including to health services and schools.
 Affected people are facing health risks due to the lack of clean water, food and sanitation.

-The Indonesian Government is leading the response and has outlined priority areas for assistance as air transport, shelter kits, water treatment supplies and generators.
+The Indonesian Government is leading the response and outlined initial priority areas for assistance as air transport, shelter kits, water treatment supplies and generators.

 Factsheet on Australia’s response to the Sulawesi earthquake and tsunami